Screen with Two Columns in Salesforce Flow (Detailed Guide)

 10. Now we need to add the Create Records element to create the records.
 To do that, click on the ‘+ Add Element‘ icon and select Create Records.
 Then, enter the Label and API Name into the element.

-• We are going to create one record at a time for the ‘select one record to create’ option.
+• We will create one record at a time for the ‘select one record to create’ option.

-• As we create records from the screen element, we need to use separate resources and literal values for the fields we added in the screen component.
+• When creating records from the screen element, we need to use separate resources and literal values for the fields we added to the screen component.

 • Select the Object on which you are going to create records.
 Here, I have selected the Account object.